HTTP-RPC/Kilo/README.md

 * [ElementAdapter](#elementadapter) - map adapter for XML elements
 * [ResourceBundleAdapter](#resourcebundleadapter) - map adapter for resource bundles
 * [Pipe](#pipe) - facilitates communication between producer and consumer threads
-* [Collections and Optionals](#collections-and-optionals) - utility methods for working with collection types and optional values, respectively
+* [Collections and Optionals](#collections-and-optionals) - utility methods for working with collection types/optional values

 Each is discussed in more detail in the following sections.